 |3||Sales And Marketing Have their Forecast Error Measured||Link|

 |4||Most Forecast Error Measurement Supports Identifying How to Improve Forecast Accuracy||Link|

 |6||Forecast Error Measurements are Straightforward to Do||Link|

-All other forecast error measurement is normally the product of a custom report that companies create — or is a periodic extract to Excel which is aggregated to what the executives in the company want to see.
-These forecast error measurements are also not comparative, as the executives are not responsible for testing different forecasting methods to try to improve forecast error, and of course a change in forecast method must be changed at the product location combination.
+All other forecast error measurement is normally the product of a custom report that companies create — or is a periodic extract to Excelthath is aggregated to what the company’s executives want to see.
+These forecast error measurements are also not comparative, as the executives are not responsible for testing different forecasting methods to improve forecast error.
+Of course, a change in forecast method must be changed at the product location combination.

 All of this leads to the following question.

 What Is The Purpose of a Forecast Error Measurement?